Luet-lab/luet-makeiso/README.md

   kernel_file: "bzImage"
   rootfs_file: "rootfs.cpio.xz"

+# Specify a container remote image to pull and use for the rootfs in place of packages (optional)
+rootfs_image: ""

 # Image prefix.
 If Image date is disabled is used as the full title.
 image_prefix: "MocaccinoOS-Micro-0."
 image_date: true